dt-alliances/cas-quickstart/README.md

 # Quick start guide

-Follow the instructions for each step below in order shown.
+Follow the instructions for each step below in order.

 ## 1. Environment Setup